hyouko/ld30/readme.txt

 Click and drag awake raft guys (|.|) with the [left mouse button] to sling them around Click and drag from awake raft guys (|.|) to other rafts / sleeping raft guys(-_-) with the [right mouse button] to rope them together
-Disengage all ropes from a raft by clicking with both the [left mouse button] and [right mouse button] Use the [mouse wheel] to zoom in and out
+Disengage all ropes from a raft by clicking with both the [left mouse button] and [right mouse button], or by pressing [space]
+Use the [mouse wheel] to zoom in and out
 Scroll around the world by bringing the mouse to the corner of the screen